- Do I need professional help with financial matters?

 - Suffered a financial loss and have a claim?

-You or your company might have had the misfortune of having a customer default on payment, or you have had an investment go bad or you might have incurred a loss due to causes beyond your control.
+You or your company might have had the misfortune of having a customer default on payment, or you have had an investment go bad or you might have incurred a loss due to causes beyond your control, especially now with COVID 19 impacting all of us.
 Contact us for assistance in calculating your actual financial loss to form the basis of a claim to recover your losses.

 - Facing financial pressure and need to know your options?